-Indy Film Library has announced its third annual Halloween Horror Showcase.
-Starting 09:00 CET on Monday 24th October 2022, the two-week exhibition of international short films shows the exceptional talents of independent artists, who are able to make audiences’ skin crawl on a budget.
+Indy Film Library has announced its fourth annual Halloween Horror Showcase.
+Starting 09:00 CET on Monday 23rd October 2023, the two-week exhibition of international short films shows the exceptional talents of independent artists, who are able to make audiences’ skin crawl on a budget.

-Films have been selected on the basis of both the imagination involved in their constructions of meanings or themes, and the technical skills exhibited by their cast and crew, in a celebration of the under-appreciated world of experimental cinema.
+Films have been selected on the basis of both the imagination involved in their constructions of meanings or themes, and the technical skills exhibited by their cast and crew, in a celebration of the under-appreciated world of independent horror.

 All the films will be available to view for free via the Indy Film Library website – before the Best Score, Best Cinematography, Best Film, and Best Director will be announced.
 Meanwhile, viewers will also have the opportunity to select the winner of the Audience Choice Award.

-Brindelli added, “Horror remains the place where Indy Film most often gives Hollywood a run for its money.
-It is a genre that favours imagination, but also a less-is-more approach that levels the playing field when it comes to making scares on a budget.
-And without the meddling of a studio to tone things down, this means horror has become one of the most prominent art forms for addressing our fears about everyday life – and created a crucial platform for social commentary.
+Brindelli added, “Horror remains the place where Indy Film most often gives Hollywood a run for its money, because the genre favours imagination, but also a less-is-more approach that levels the playing field when it comes working with a micro-budget.
+At the same time, with no risk-averse meddling from a studio to tone things down, independent horror has become one of the most prominent art forms for addressing our fears about everyday life – creating an invaluable platform for social commentary.
 This assortment of tales of terror is living proof of that.”

 The selection is as follows: